Johor Health Dept dismisses social media report on death of nurse

 Dr Rooshaimi was asked to comment on the social media report stating that a nurse by the name of Nurul Ain who was injured in the fire had died.

-So far, no list of the injured staff had been officially released by the authorities.
+So far, no list of the injured staff had been released by the authorities.

 Meanwhile, the Permaisuri of Johor, Raja Zarith Sofiah Almarhum Sultan Idris Shah, visited the injured staff and patients from the hospital admitted to the Sultan Ismail Hospital.